igorjakus/oh-my-coach/README.md

 ### What it does?

-**Oh My Coach** is an AI agent that gradually gets to know you through regular conversations.
+**Oh My Coach** is a multimodal AI agent that gradually gets to know you through regular conversations.

 When prompted, it consults with a specialist in a relevant field (e.g., dietitian, psychologist, personal trainer), providing them with the full context.